pablogila/CrystalReader/README.md

 ## Error Management

 Sometimes some of your files may be corrupted, for example, if the simulation was terminated before it was completed.
 If a value is not found, an **ERROR** message will be displayed with information about the corrupt file.
-This particular file will be ignored, because even if other variables could be read, they are probably wrong; however, you can still save the rest of the variables from suspicious files by setting the `safemode` parameter to **False**.
+This particular file will be ignored, because even if other variables could be read, they are probably wrong; however, you can still save the rest of the variables from suspicious files by setting the `safemode = False`.
 To avoid false positives, make sure to comment the values that you know are not present in the files.

 If a file takes too long to read, it is aborted and an **ERROR** message is displayed.
 The threshold for considering an error is defined by the variable `cry`, which is usually between 5 and 30 seconds by default, but can be set to **False** to remove the time limit.
 This variable may need to be changed if you are running the scripts on a supercomputer or in a potato with some wires.